 - May require prior authorization and physician prescription. - Laboratory and radiological services are limited to services that directly relate to antepartum care and/or the delivery of the covered CHIP Perinate until birth. - Ultrasound of the pregnant uterus is a covered benefit of the CHIP Perinatal Program when medically indicated.
-Ultrasound may be indicated for suspected genetic defects, highrisk pregnancy, fetal growth retardation, or gestational age conformation, or miscarriage or non-viable pregnancy. - Amniocentesis, Cordocentesis, Fetal Intrauterine Transfusion (FIUT) and Ultrasonic Guidance for Cordocentesis, FIUT are covered benefits of the CHIP Perinatal Program with an appropriate diagnosis. - Laboratory tests for the CHIP Perinatal Program are limited to: nonstress testing. contraction stress testing, hemoglobin or hematocrit repeated one a trimester and at 32-36 weeks of pregnancy; or complete blood count (CBC), urinalysis for protein and glucose every visit, blood type and RH antibody screen; repeat antibody screen for Rh negative women at 28 weeks followed by RHO immune globulin administration if indicated; rubella antibody titer, serology for syphilis, hepatitis B surface antigen, cervical cytology, pregnancy test, gonorrhea test, urine culture, sickle cell test, tuberculosis (TB) test, human immunodeficiency virus (HIV) antibody screen, Chlamydia test, other laboratory tests not specified but deemed medically necessary. and multiple marker screens for neural tube defects (if the client initiates care between 16 and 20 weeks); screen for gestational diabetes at 24-28 weeks of pregnancy; other lab tests as indicated by medical condition of client.
+Ultrasound may be indicated for suspected genetic defects, high-risk pregnancy, fetal growth retardation, gestational age conformation, or miscarriage or non-viable pregnancy. - Amniocentesis, Cordocentesis, Fetal Intrauterine Transfusion (FIUT), and Ultrasonic Guidance for Cordocentesis and FIUT are covered benefits of the CHIP Perinatal Program with an appropriate diagnosis. - Laboratory tests for the CHIP Perinatal Program are limited to: nonstress testing. contraction stress testing, hemoglobin or hematocrit repeated once a trimester and at 32-36 weeks of pregnancy; or complete blood count (CBC), urinalysis for protein and glucose every visit, blood type and RH antibody screen; repeat antibody screen for Rh negative women at 28 weeks followed by RHO immune globulin administration if indicated; rubella antibody titer, serology for syphilis, hepatitis B surface antigen, cervical cytology, pregnancy test, gonorrhea test, urine culture, sickle cell test, tuberculosis (TB) test, human immunodeficiency virus (HIV) antibody screen, Chlamydia test, other laboratory tests not specified but deemed medically necessary. and multiple marker screens for neural tube defects (if the client initiates care between 16 and 20 weeks); screen for gestational diabetes at 24-28 weeks of pregnancy; other lab tests as indicated by medical condition of client.

-CHIP PERINATE HEALTH CARE BENEFITS COVERED SERVICE LIMITATIONS COMPREHENSIVE OUTPATIENT HOSPITAL, CLINIC (INCLUDING HEALTH CENTER) AND AMBULATORY HEALTH CARE CENTER, CONT'D Surgical services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy or a fetus that expired in utero) are a covered benefit.
-PHYSICIAN/PHYSICIAN EXTENDER PROFESSIONAL SERVICES Services include, but are not limited to the following: • Medically necessary physician services are limited to prenatal and postpartum care and/or the delivery of the covered unborn child until birth. • Physician office visits, in-patient and out-patient services • Laboratory, x-rays, imaging and pathology services, including technical component and/or professional interpretation • Medically necessary medications, biologicals and materials administered in Physician's office • Professional component (in/outpatient) of surgical services, including: - Surgeons and assistant surgeons for surgical procedures directly related to the labor with delivery of the covered unborn child until birth. - Administration of anesthesia by Physician (other than surgeon) or CRNA - Invasive diagnostic procedures directly related to the labor with delivery of the unborn child. - Surgical services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero). • Hospital-based physician services (including physician-performed technical and interpretive components) • Professional component associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero.)
-Professional services associated with miscarriage or non-viable pregnancy include, but are not limited to: dilation and May require authorization for specialty services.
-Professional component of the ultrasound of the pregnant uterus when medically indicated for suspected genetic defects, high risk pregnancy, fetal growth retardation, or gestational age conformation.
+CHIP PERINATE HEALTH CARE BENEFITS COVERED SERVICE LIMITATIONS COMPREHENSIVE OUTPATIENT HOSPITAL, CLINIC (INCLUDING HEALTH CENTER), AND AMBULATORY HEALTH CARE CENTER, CONT'D Surgical services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero) are a covered benefit.
+PHYSICIAN/PHYSICIAN EXTENDER PROFESSIONAL SERVICES Services include, but are not limited to the following: Medically necessary physician services are limited to prenatal and postpartum care and/or the delivery of the covered unborn child until birth.
+Physician office visits, in-patient and out-patient services Laboratory, x-rays, imaging, and pathology services, including technical component and/or professional interpretation Medically necessary medications, biologicals, and materials administered in physician's office Professional component (in/outpatient) of surgical services, including: Surgeons and assistant surgeons for surgical procedures directly related to the labor with delivery of the covered unborn child until birth.
+Administration of anesthesia by physician (other than surgeon) or CRNA.
+Invasive diagnostic procedures directly related to the labor with delivery of the unborn child.
+May require authorization for specialty services.
+Professional component of the ultrasound of the pregnant uterus when medically indicated for suspected genetic defects, highrisk pregnancy, fetal growth retardation, or gestational age conformation.
 Professional component of Amniocentesis, Cordocentesis, Fetal Intrauterine Transfusion (FIUT) and Ultrasonic Guidance for Amniocentesis, Cordocentesis, and FIUT.
+Surgical services associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero).
+Hospital-based physician services (including physician-performed technical and interpretive components) Professional component associated with (a) miscarriage or (b) a non-viable pregnancy (molar pregnancy, ectopic pregnancy, or a fetus that expired in utero).
+Professional services associated with miscarriage or non-viable pregnancy include, but are not limited to: dilation and curettage (D&C) procedures, appropriate provideradministered medications, ultrasounds, and histological examination of tissue samples.